-Our congratulations go to Brian Yeldon and David Nolan Umpires for the HAMER CUP FINAL 2016, and also Harold Marshall and Kevin Woolley, who umpired the BIRTWISTLE CUP FINAL 2016.Congratulations also to B.C.
+Our congratulations go to Ian Cavill and Kevin Holt - Umpires for the HAMER CUP FINAL 2017, and also Iqbal Aitcha and Peter Kershaw, who umpired the BIRTWISTLE CUP FINAL 2017.Congratulations also to B.C.
 Umpires Mark Liddell, Iqbal Atcha, Yousef Kathadra, Dil.
 Patel, and Matt Wilson on achieving the ECB.
 ACO.
 Level 1A.

 The BCU&S. Committee congratulations go to our ACO. member DAVID HEAP who was awarded Life Membership of the organisation for services to the ACO. and ACU&S.